jamesb6313/TitanArchersScoring/README.md

     Put it in one of your phone's folders (e.g. download) Locate this file on phone and tap it to install

-You will get two warnings from Play Protect, but to download and install you must:
+You will get two warnings from Play Protect.
+To download and install you must:

     First message answer Install Anyways
     Second message answer Don't send